pbierkortte/AI-Prompt-Toolkit/.clinerules/code-header.md

 # Code Header
 Standardized file headers provide essential context for code maintainability, enabling developers and AI assistants to quickly understand file purpose, problems solved, and implementation approach without deep code analysis.
+Each header is written from the perspective of the file itself.

 ## Always
 Add descriptive headers to source code files using appropriate comment syntax.